≪ Go to our review of Jogging Strollers

-Thule started over 70 years in Sweden in 1942.
-The founder, Erik Thulin, made gear for Swedish fisherman.
-Some twenty years later, Thule created the first ski rack for cars which was followed by a rack with a basket.
-Thule now has international recognition for supplying active people with gear designed for transporting bike, cargo, winter and water toys, and more.
-Thule now makes some strollers and several bike trailers for adventurous parents with children.
+Thule was founded over 70 years ago by Erik Thulin.
+Started in Sweden in 1942, the company originally made gear for the fisherman of Sweden.
+Some twenty years after, the first ski rack for cars was introduced into their collection.
+It was then followed by a rack with a basket.
+Many years later, Thule is now recognized internationally as a go-to supplier for active people looking for gear designed for transporting bicycles, winter and water toys, and other cargo.
+Thule now makes some products with kids in mind.
+Their strollers and bike trailers are a perfect fit for adventurous parents with children.

 We tested this stroller using the Thule Jogging Kit 2.
 The kit comes with the fixed front wheel assembly including frame and tire.
 The standard strolling kit stores on the Cross 2 which means you can carry one while you use the other for on the road change-ups.
 The list price above reflects the cost of the basic stroller and jog kit for a one-to-one comparison.

-This comparison chart shows the overall scores for the jogging strollers we tested.
+Below all the jogging strollers in our review are graphed by their overall scores.
 The Thule Chariot Cross 2 (shown in blue).